What is NAS mirror backup?

 Note: Every time you execute an existing sync task, the source directory will be compared with the last mirror backup, any changes and newly added files will be synchronized to the target directory, while the deleted files won’t.

 Method 2.
-Sync data between multiple Synology NAS
+Sync data between Synology NAS via Synology Drive Server

 If you are using Synology NAS, you can install the latest DSM (DiskStation Manager) and download Synology Drive Server or Cloud Station from Download Center as an alternative, then run the tool on your host and client Synology NAS servers.

 Take Synology Drive Server as an example.
 It is a centralized file sharing and syncing service that allows you to access the most updated files on multiple Synology NAS client devices.
-To seamlessly sync the data, one Synology NAS device should be chosen as the host server, and the rest of the paired Synology NAS devices will act as client devices.
+To do this seamlessly, one NAS device should be chosen as the host server, and the rest of the paired Synology NAS devices will act as client devices.

 1. To sync files between the centralized NAS server and the client Synology NAS devices, the first thing you should do is establishing connections - enter the IP address, username, and password of the host Synology NAS device.